pacokleitz/invulnerable/README.md

 - 🔍 **Automated SBOM Generation** - Uses Syft to create detailed Software Bill of Materials in CycloneDX/SPDX formats
 - 🛡️ **Vulnerability Scanning** - Powered by Grype for comprehensive CVE detection across multiple ecosystems
-- 📊 **Vulnerability Lifecycle Tracking** - Monitor vulnerabilities from discovery to resolution
+- 📊 **Vulnerability Lifecycle Tracking** - Monitor vulnerabilities from discovery to resolution with status management
+- 🔍 **Audit Trail & Compliance** - Full change history tracking with user attribution for all vulnerability status updates
+- 🔄 **Bulk Operations** - Update status and notes for multiple vulnerabilities at once with audit logging
+- 🔁 **Smart Status Reversion** - Automatically reverts manually-fixed CVEs back to active when they reappear in new scans
-- ⏱️ **SLA Compliance Tracking** - Configurable remediation SLAs per severity with visual indicators and filtering
+- ⏱️ **SLA Compliance Tracking** - Configurable remediation SLAs per severity with visual indicators, filtering, and inline display
+- 🎯 **Image-Centric CVE View** - See which images are affected by specific CVEs for better compliance tracking
 - 🔄 **Scan Comparison & Diff** - Track changes between scans to identify new and fixed vulnerabilities
-- 📈 **Metrics & Dashboards** - Real-time insights into your security posture
+- 📈 **Metrics & Dashboards** - Real-time insights into your security posture with severity-based filtering
-- 🔔 **Webhook Notifications** - Configurable alerts to Slack/Teams with severity-based filtering and scan result links
+- 🔔 **Webhook Notifications** - Configurable alerts to Slack/Teams with severity filtering, fix-only mode, and status change notifications
 - 🎯 **Kubernetes-Native** - CRD-based controller for declarative image scanning
-- 🔐 **OAuth2 Authentication** - Support for Google, GitHub, Keycloak, Azure AD, and more
+- 🔐 **OAuth2 Authentication** - Support for Google, GitHub, Keycloak, Azure AD, and more with user tracking
 - 🚀 **Production-Ready** - Helm charts, HPA, and non-root containers

 ## 📑 Table of Contents